the1lab/1lab/src/Order/DCPO.lagda.md

     open ⋃ using () renaming (lub to ⋃; fam≤lub to fam≤⋃; least to ⋃-least) public
 ```

-Note that being a DCPO is a property of a poset, as least upper bounds
+Since least upper bounds are unique when they exist, being a DCPO is a
-are unique.
+[[property|proposition]] of a poset, and not structure on that poset.

 <!--
 ```agda